|Identical twins are not so identical

-A new study shows that while identical twins can look perfectly alike, it is not a perfect similarity.
-They are not clones of each other.
-Scientists at the University of Iceland analyzed the DNA from 387 pairs of identical twins - babies born from a single fertilized egg.
-The scientists compared the DNA with that of the twins' parents and children.
-The geneticists looked for mutations in the early stages of development.
-A mutation is a tiny change in the sequence of the DNA that can occur when a cell divides.
-This change causes a slight difference in the DNA replication process.
-A single, tiny change can create differences in height, intelligence, eye colour and even in susceptibility to disease.
+A study shows that while identical twins look alike, they are not clones.
+Scientists analyzed DNA from 387 pairs of identical twins.
+They looked for mutations in the early stages of development.
+A mutation is a change in the sequence of the DNA.
+This can occur when a cell splits.
+A change can cause slight differences in the DNA when it splits.
+A tiny change can create differences in height, intelligence, eye colour and in how easy it is to catch a disease.

-The study shows that identical twins do not share totally identical DNA.
-In about 15 per cent of identical twin pairs, one twin carried a "substantial" number of mutations that the other did not share.
-The scientists say this difference is important as it sheds light on the "nature versus nurture" debate.
-This is whether human behaviour is determined by the environment, socialization and upbringing, or by a person's genes.
-The research shows that this tiny difference, and not environmental factors, could be the reason why one twin develops different behavioural characteristics or medical conditions.
-Professor Kari Stefansson said a genetic mutation may be the source of a given disease or trait.
+The study shows that in about 15 per cent of identical twins, one twin had many mutations that the other did not have.
+This difference helps explain the "nature versus nurture" debate – whether socializing and upbringing affects human behaviour.
+The research shows that a tiny difference, and not environmental factors, could be the reason for behavioural characteristics or medical conditions.